 - QGESS: Process Modeling Design Parameters, May 2014, NETL/DOE-341/051314

-The QGESS: Process Modeling Design Parameters documents the assumptions most commonly used in systems analysis studies and the basis for those assumptions.
+The QGESS: Process Modeling Design Parameters documents the process modeling assumptions most commonly used in power generation systems analysis studies and the basis for those assumptions.

 The values and ranges of values presented in this report represent assumptions that have been made in previous studies.